Chart Color Schemes

 Mudgeeraba - Bonogin features high concentrations of family households, with a fairly typical median household size

 Family households constitute 83.0% of all households, including 43.9% couples with children, 24.9% couples without children, and 13.5% single parent families.
-Non-family households account for 17.0%, with lone person households at 14.1% and group households making up 2.8%.
-The median household size is 3.0 people, aligning with the Rest of Qld average.
+Non-family households comprise the remaining 17.0%, with lone person households at 14.1% and group households making up 2.8%.
+The median household size is 3.0 people, which aligns with the Rest of Qld average.

 Frequently Asked Questions - Households